connellsharp/ConnellsBlog/_drafts/cqrs-what-why.md

 ![Dequeue command and separate Peek query](/images/diagrams/cqrs-dequeue-2.svg)

+This design doesn't come without its trade-offs, of course; it won't be thread-safe to call one method after the other.
+But CQS argues this is better encapsulation, and that now both methods have a single responsibility which we can reuse.
+We can ask what is at the front of the queue without having side-effects.

 ## The R - Responsibility

 **Command Query Responsibility Segregation (CQRS)** takes this concept a step further by treating reads and writes as entirely separate subsystems.
 Top to bottom.
 Not just methods, but different classes that can have different models for the same data.
-This is different from a CRUD design, where read and write to an entity using the same object structure.
+This is different from a CRUD design, where we read and write entities using the same object structure.

 ![CQRS system with a single database](/images/diagrams/cqrs-single-database.svg)